bakkot/proposal-frozen-set/README.md

 This is _not_ a formal proposal before TC39 unless and until I or another committee member present it, which is contingent on having both interest and time.
 Currently it is just a place for me and other interested people to kick around ideas.

+Note that "frozen" in this document means to "a set whose contents you can't change", like Python's `frozenset`.
+Because JS already has a slightly different notion of "frozen" from `Object.freeze`, we would probably want to call this something other than "frozen sets", such as `FixedSet` (see [#2](https://github.com/bakkot/proposal-frozen-set/issues/2)).

 ## The problem